2019 Dayton shooting: Domestic

 Following the El Paso shooting, which occurred 13 hours prior, multiple Democratic 2020 presidential election candidates called for political action to eliminate gun violence in the United States; they included Cory Booker, Pete Buttigieg, Tim Ryan, Bernie Sanders, Elizabeth Warren, and Andrew Yang.

 President Trump visited El Paso and Dayton on August 7.
 In Dayton, he spoke to hospitalized victims, medical staff, and first responders.
 The White House published photos and videos of his trip, some of which showed him posing, smiling, and giving thumbs up gestures with his hosts.
 He told reporters, "We had an amazing day.
 The love, the respect for the office of the presidency – I wish you could have been in there to see it."
+During this, President Trump also tried to deflect the blame from his rhetoric that critics blame him for causing the El Paso Shooting by saying: “In Dayton, it just came out ... he was a fan of Bernie Sanders and Elizabeth Warren — nothing to do with Trump, but nobody ever mentions that,” When a reporter asked Trump if he blamed Warren or Sanders for Betts’s attack, Trump responded: “No I don’t blame Elizabeth Warren, I don’t blame Bernie Sanders, in the case of Ohio — I don’t blame anybody.
+These are sick people.
+These are really people who are mentally ill — who are disturbed.”

 Comedian Dave Chappelle hosted a free concert for Dayton three weeks after the shootings to honor the victims and their families.
 More than 20,000 were estimated at the event, which included performances from artists such as Stevie Wonder, Jon Stewart, and Chance the Rapper.